sveinpg/build-your-own-react/README.md

 Frequent DOM manipulations affects performance and should be avoided.
 To avoid this we should minimize the number of manipulations.

-There are multiple ways to reduce the number of manipulations.
-For instance, by reusing HTML-elements (such as `<div/>`) or to use the `key` prop of children to determine which to update.
+There are multiple ways to reduce the number of manipulations, like reusing HTML elements, such as `<div/>`, or using the `key` prop of children to determine which child to update.

-> If an element type in the same place in the tree “matches up” between the previous and the next renders, React reuses the existing host instance.
+> If an element type in the same place in the tree “matches up” between the previous render and the next one, React reuses the existing host instance.
 > React only updates the properties that are absolutely necessary.
-For instance if only `className` on the Component has been changed, then that's the only thing that needs to be updated.
+For instance, if a Component's `className` prop is the only thing on the Component that changed, then that's the only thing that React needs to update.
 > Source: https://overreacted.io/react-as-a-ui-runtime/#reconciliation

-Our implementation renders the whole application regardless of which part of the application that triggered the re-render.
+Our implementation renders the whole application regardless of which part of the application triggered the re-render.
-To further improve the performance of our implementation we can add a `_dirty` to the component that changed.
+To further improve the performance of our implementation, we can add `_dirty` to the component that changed.
 This way we are able to only re-render the subtree that changed.